mikefeldmangh/mikefeldmangh.github.io/_posts/2016-7-30-Travel-Photo-Contest.md

 Normally it's not that difficult to choose but "travel photography" is very broad so it leaves a lot open.
 The only restriction is that the photo was taken after July 31, 2015.
 And the only travel I did with decent photos since then was in Europe so here's a few of my favorites I'm choosing from.
 Maybe I'll add a litle more details about the photos later.

+**UPDATE (7/31/16 9:42PM)** I went with #3 since that one had the biggest response in Facebook comments.
+One interesting thing is that they closed the contest a few hours too early.
+I was able to submit my photo because I still had the page with the form open.
+But when going back there it says the contest is closed.
+Some others never got to submit a photo.
+I sent a tweet to them complaining.
+Maybe they will reopen the contest and keep it open longer.

 [![IMG_0775-Edit.jpg]({{ site.baseurl }}/images/IMG_0775-Edit.jpg)]({{ site.baseurl }}/images/IMG_0775-Edit.jpg)\\
 *1. Dyrholaey, Iceland*